-- Practicing social distancing, which means maintaining at least six feet between each other and avoid physical greetings (replacing with a wave, nod, or bow instead).
+- Patients and staff practice social distancing, which means maintaining at least six feet between each other and avoiding physical greetings (replacing with a wave, nod, or bow instead).

-- We are limiting access for patients to attend outside meetings, outside outings, or other similar events.
+- Patients are not attending outside meetings, outings, or other similar events.
 All programming will take place on our secure campus in Costa Mesa.

 - All patients, staff, and internal stakeholders have been trained on preventative protocols, including (but not limited to) cleaning and disinfecting frequently touched surfaces daily, washing hands with soap and water for at least 20 seconds, and avoiding touching our eyes, nose and mouth.

 - Staff and patients have access to gloves and surgical masks.

 - We have enacted a protocol for assessing both patients and staff at risk, and what steps to take if a patient or staff member feels unwell.
 All healthcare staff reporting to campus have their temperatures taken and logged when reporting to work; if anybody has a fever, they are sent home.